 Nuclear Trainees Program Junior: a one-year training program to become a nuclear energy professional

 To help meet this challenge, we offer a Nuclear Trainees Program – Junior (NTP-J) combining theoretical learning with field experience.
-Once recruited by one of our nuclear entities, you will complete plus or minus 400 hours of training in France and Belgium, alongside your work on the ground.
+Once recruited by one of our nuclear entities, you will complete approximately 400 hours of training in France and Belgium, alongside your work in your entity.
 This will allow you, as a junior engineer, to become a nuclear generalist while forging a solid network within the Group.

 The NTP-J at a glance